I recently read a book called The Social Media Bible by Lon Safko. It was an interesting 700 pages.

-About 5 years ago, a friend asked me if I had Facebook.
+About five years ago, a friend asked me if I was on Facebook.
 It was the first time I’d heard about it.
-Since then, Facebook has exploded to the point that virtually everybody has it.
-I can’t remember the last time I searched for a friend and they didn’t have a profile.
+Since then, Facebook has exploded to the point that virtually everybody uses it.
+I can’t remember the last time I searched for a friend, and they didn’t have a profile.

 It only takes a few minutes to create a page on Facebook.
-Create and account, if you don’t have one already, and then create a page.
-Fill in basic contact information, link to your website if you have one, and upload your logo and other pictures.
+Create an account, if you don’t have one already, and then create a page.
+Fill in necessary contact information, link to your website if you have one, and upload your logo and other pictures.
 Then tell everyone about it.
 Start giving a link to it in your emails, and mentioning it in your flyers.

 I’d love to hear other ideas.
 Maybe you’ve tried some things in the past and can share how they worked.